ikari-pl/downsouper/README.md

 This made me try to hack this script together super fast in one evening of despair and sadness.

-This tool also got me banned for debugging :( So be careful.

 **The output format of this script is supported by loforo.com without modifications; you will just have to share (host?) the files with them somehow**

 ### Whatizit